RelativisticMechanic/AsteroidsPlusPlus/EMSCRIPTEN.md

 ```

-Right, that last command is a bit big, but essentially we compile with WebGL, SDL, and tell SDL2-GPU to compile only with GLES3 support.
+Right, that last command is a bit big, but we compile with WebGL, SDL, and tell SDL2-GPU to compile only with GLES3 support.
 We think compile the appropriate *.c files, and suppress the "-Wno-incompatible-function-pointer-types" warning (as it causes compilation failure).

 Now, we have a file called `libSDL2_gpu.bc` which is LLVM bytecode.
-It's essentially a static library.
+It's a static library, like a `.a` file.

 ## Modifying your program to work with Emscripten

-Again, fairly straight forward, it essentially required some modifications to `main.cpp`:
+Again, straight forward, it just required some modifications to `main.cpp`:

 ```c++